Nizarel/DevOps_DevSecOps/Scenarios/SecretManagement/AKS_blue_green_rotation.md

 # Azure Kubernetes Service Secret Rotation with Blue Green Rotation

-In this article, you can learn how to rotate secret without downtime for rotating storage account connection string.
+In this article you will learn to rotate Azure Key Vault secrets used to securely store Azure storage account connection strings without incurring downtime.

-We introduce Secret Rotation with [Automatic secret rotation wth Azure Keyvault](./KV_secret_rotation.md).
+We introduced Secret Rotation with [Automatic secret rotation wth Azure Keyvault](./KV_secret_rotation.md).
 We use Azure Automation for that scenario.
-However, for an AKS scenario, Azure DevOps might be a best option to execute shell since Azure Automation doesn't support `kubectl` command.
-We use [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest) to create the bash script.
-It work well with `kubectl` command.
+However, for an AKS scenario, Azure DevOps might be the best option to execute shell commands since Azure Automation doesn't support the `kubectl` command.
+We use [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest) to create the bash script, because it works well with the `kubectl` command.

 ## Overview

-Blue Green Secret rotation is an idea to rotate secret without downtime.
-For example, Storage account has two connection string.
-Insted of rotating both of them, we can rotate it one by one and put it on a secret on Kubernetes.
+Blue Green Secret rotation is an idea to rotate secrets without downtime.
+For example, Storage accounts have two connection strings.
+Instead of rotating both of them simultaneously, we can rotate it one by one and update the secrets on Kubernetes.

 ![Blue Green Rotation](images/BlueGreen.png)

-## Create ConfigMap
+## Create a ConfigMap

-This configmap is used for which connection string you are using.
+This configmap is used to determine which connection string you are using.
 You can find it in [here](https://dev.azure.com/csedevops/DevSecOps/_git/SecretRotation?path=%2FconfigMap.yml&version=GBmaster).

 _configMap.yml_